Daikon-Sun/academic-kickstart/content/home/experience.md

   **Topology-Matching Bus Routing**

   * Proposed and implemented the DAG-based topology-matching bus routing engine and won the top 10 at 2018 ICCAD CAD contest.
-  * Our algorithm outperforms the all participants of 2018 ICCAD CAD contest, where the 1st place router result in 145% higher cost than ours.
+  * Our algorithm outperforms all participants of 2018 ICCAD CAD contest, where the 1st place router result in 145% higher cost than ours.

   **Detailed Routing** ***[ICCAD 2018]***